RWS/studio-api-docs/apiconcepts/filetypesupport/creating_projects.md

 Creating projects
 =====
-Trados Studio also allows you to create projects, which is often done by project managers, who assign tasks to translators, editors, etc. Translators can also create projects to process multiple files (e.g. 100 HTML files that make up a website) more easily instead of opening all files one by one.
+<Var:ProductName> also allows you to create projects, which is often done by project managers, who assign tasks to translators, editors, etc. Translators can also create projects to process multiple files (e.g. 100 HTML files that make up a website) more easily instead of opening all files one by one.

 In addition to opening single files for processing, users can also create projects.
 This is useful, for example, when: